huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_autopilot_cluster.md

 * `type` - (Optional, String, NonUpdatable) Specifies the master node architecture.
 The value can be:
   + **VirtualMachine**: Indicates the master node is an x86 server.

-* `description` - (Optional, String, NonUpdatable) Specifies the description of the cluster.
+* `description` - (Optional, String) Specifies the description of the cluster.

 * `version` - (Optional, String, NonUpdatable) Specifies the version of the cluster.
   If not specified, a cluster of the latest version will be created.

-* `custom_san` - (Optional, List, NonUpdatable) Specifies the custom SAN field in the API server certificate of the cluster.
+* `custom_san` - (Optional, List) Specifies the custom SAN field in the API server certificate of the cluster.

 * `enable_snat` - (Optional, Bool, NonUpdatable) Specifies whether SNAT is configured for the cluster.
   After this function is enabled, the cluster can access the Internet through a NAT gateway.